albertattard/spring-boot-camp/docs/01-primer/03-demo/08-dockerize.md

 ![Docker Repetitive Builds-Layers]({{ '/assets/images/Docker-Repetitive-Builds-Layers.png' | absolute_url }})

-The `application.jar` FatJAR file, copied in step 3, contains our code together with all the dependencies we used.
-When we change the code, like when we add new features, we do not necessary change the dependencies.
-One small change in the code will cause a new, relatively big, layer to be created.
-If, on the other hand, we split our FatJAR into several layers, that would help us reuse some of the previous layers as shown in the following images.
+The `application.jar` FatJAR, copied in step 3, contains our code together with all the dependencies we used (_our code + dependencies_).
+When we change the application code, like when we add new features, we do not necessary change the dependencies.
+One small change in the application's code will cause a new, relatively big, layer to be created.

+Alternatively, we can split our FatJAR into several layers, so that parts that do not change that often are separated from those part that change frequently.
+That would help us reuse some of the previous layers as shown in the following images.

 ![Docker Repetitive Efficient Builds-Layers]({{ '/assets/images/Docker-Repetitive-Efficient-Builds-Layers.png' | absolute_url }})

 In the above **fictitious** example, the first three layers are reused and the fourth and fifth layers, are recomputed.
-This is a relatively slim layer and thus a small change in the code, produces new smaller layers.
+Note that once a layer is modified, all the subsequent layers need to be recomputed.
+The fourth later, where our application code is, is a relatively slim layer and thus a small change in the application code, produces a new small layer.

 This approach makes efficient use of the docker layering and caching system.
 While we can achieve all this manually, Spring Boot provides a Gradle task for this, names `bootBuildImage`.
 Spring Boot leverages [Buildpacks](https://buildpacks.io/) to create an efficient docker image that does not consume unnecessary space as shown above.